smartcontractkit/chainlink-fullstack/README.md

 ## Deploy Contracts

-This will run the deploy scripts to a local Hardhat network
+This will run the deploy scripts to a local Hardhat network:
 ```bash
 yarn deploy
 ```

-To deploy on testnet
+To deploy on a public network:

 ```bash
 yarn deploy --network kovan